 In the end, Detroit: Become Human is one of the best games storywise I have played in the last 10 years.
 While it severely lacks in the gameplay department, it thrives in story and character and fantastic visuals.
-I highly recommend this for all gamer types as stories are the fundamentals of video games and are what makes video games such a unique medium.
+I highly recommend this for all gamer types as stories are the fundamentals of video games and are what make video games such a unique medium.

 The story is probably the second most important aspect of a game next to the gameplay.
 A good story can be memorable, impactful, controversial, enlightening, frightening, and any other emotion humans can feel.
 We didn’t have many games with memorable stories this year, but there were some out there that stood out.

 Horizon: Zero Dawn

 Horizon told a story of humanity years after we destroyed ourselves and the aftermath we would suffer.
 The story was focused globally and internally with the main characters trying to discover who they are making something of themselves.
 Horizon’s story was memorable, kept you drawn in, and multi-leveled in many ways.

 To the Moon is a 2D, 16-bit adventure game that follows two scientists who are fulfilling a dying man’s last wish.
 They use a strange computer to go into his memories to find the link that will allow him to go to the moon.
 To the Moon has a heartwarming story with a beautiful sweeping musical score, but lacks any type of real gameplay.